HenryRivera/flixster/README.md

 ### Notes
 Describe any challenges encountered while building the app.
 - Implementing the bonus feature was really rewarding!
+It felt very intuitive.
 Looking forward to growing more as an iOS developer

 ---